Lectures: Wednesday, 12:20, S5 (Pavel Ježek)

 - Automatically implemented properties

-- Allocation on GC heap, nulling of memory, constructors, initializers
+- Allocation on the GC heap, zeroing memory, constructors, initializers

 init